ipuhakka/BetAI/Documentation/BetAI.md

 starts.

 User starts the command prompt to run program with filename argument.
-FIle does exist, so program loads the data containing current population of nodes, and carries on the algorithm.
+File does exist, so program loads the data containing current population of nodes, and carries on the algorithm.

 ## Requirements